marcel-van-de-kamp/movie-assignments/exercises/0/assignment.md

 - Open up a terminal window and install typescript globally by executing the command `npm install typescript -g`  (macOS users: `sudo npm install typescript -g`)
 - Install angular-cli globally by executing the command `npm install angular-cli -g`
 - Open a (new) folder in visual studio code and open up the integrated terminal ( Ctrl + ` )
-- Setup a new Angular project with angular-cli bij executing the command `ng new movie-assignments`
+- Setup a new Angular project with angular-cli bij executing the command `ng new movie-assignments --style=scss`
 - Change directory ( `cd movie-assignments` ) to the newly created folder
 - After the project is setup, execute the command `npm install` from the internal terminal
-- To run the application, execute the command `npm start` from the internal terminal and open the url http://localhost:4200 in a browser.
+- To run the application, execute the command `npm start` from the internal terminal and open the url http://localhost:4000 in a browser.

  **Links**:
 - [vs code](https://code.visualstudio.com)